 Carrington College's policy on releasing student-related information explains school procedures for complying with the Act's provisions.
-Copies of the policy are distributed annually, are available on Carrington College's Student Consumer Information page, and may be requested from campus administration.
+Copies of the policy are distributed annually, are available in the Student Handbook, and may be requested from campus administration.

 Nondiscrimination Policy